[pageinfo chapter=”social-organisational-and-cultural” chapnos=”6″ chaptitle=”Social, Organisational and Cultural”/]

 Just as with the processes and the data, some of this may be explicitly written down, perhaps ticks on a timetable of activities or ‘to do’ lists left on people’s desks.
 Some also will be in people’s heads: they remember one day where they left off the day before.
 However, typically much is stored in the physical locations of documents, records and forms.
 You know you were part way through filling out form ZK9b yesterday because this morning it is sitting there on your desk half complete, and the organisation knows that that form is at a particular point in its processing because it is on your desk not somewhere else.

 culture and community of practice

-When we think of culture, particularly past culture, it is likely to be in terms of physical artefacts and buildings: the Mona Lisa, the Elgin Marbles, pyramids and Acropolis, MacDonald’s burgers and Marvel comics.
-For oral cultures studied by archaeologists there are indeed only the material traces; the society that created the cave paintings of Lascaux may have had a sophisticated oral culture with folk tales and sing for which the familiar running horses and aurochs were just a back-drop.
+When we think of culture, particularly past culture, it is likely to be in terms of physical artefacts and buildings: the Mona Lisa, Stonehenge, pyramids and Acropolis, MacDonald’s burgers and Marvel comics.
+For oral cultures studied by archaeologists there are indeed only the material traces; the society that created the cave paintings of Lascaux may have had a sophisticated oral culture with folk tales and song for which the familiar running horses and aurochs were just a back-drop.
 But if so the words and music died with them, all we have is the paint on the walls.

 Cave painting Lascaux, France

 Our view of our technological past is likewise informed and often relies solely on preserved or discarded artefacts, from Neolithic axe heads to Victorian shovels.
 Even in relatively recent times when the records of the great and the letters of the middle classes preserved their legacy, the lives of mundane craftsfolk are poorly documented; we know them through what they made.

 In a literate age, print and music stave have preserved words and music although even now the knowledge of things can easily be lost (see box).